cedricni/NYU-CSCI-GA.2565-Machine-Learning-video_auto_clipper/README.md

 ## Overview
 The Video Auto-clipper App is a Streamlit-based application designed for automating the process of locating and clipping specific characters or actions in video files.
 Developed as part of the NYU CSCI-GA 2565 Machine Learning course, this app utilizes advanced machine learning techniques for face and action recognition to streamline video editing.

-Try the live app: [Video Auto-clipper](https://vedioautoclipper-n6jcncachknycsullwmsot.streamlit.app/)
+Try the live app: [Video Auto-clipper](https://vedioautoclipper-n6jcncachknycsullwmsot.streamlit.app/) or watch the [demo video](https://youtu.be/hSCzFqr9dg0?si=HMgs1iJGpHbmq_Lz).
 - username: admin
 - pwd: admin